-We all know that mold is disgusting, bad for health and, nevertheless, hard to remove sometimes, especially when it gathers on the shower caulking.
-Yet, it is present in every home, growing harmoniously in high humidity areas such as bathrooms and basements (unless you don’t remove it and prevent its appearance).
+There is no denying that mold is disgusting, bad for health, and, yet, difficult to remove sometimes, especially when it gathers on shower caulking.
+However, it grows harmoniously in high humidity areas such as bathrooms and basements (unless you don’t remove it and prevent its appearance).

-Recently, I moved into a studio and my bathroom is a few squared feet, meaning that I enjoy hot showers instead of hot bubble baths.
-Since I don’t have ventilation in my bathroom, it’s kind of hard to keep the area dry, and mold attacks quickly.
+I just moved into a studio with a small bathroom, so I enjoy hot showers instead of hot bubble baths.
+Due to the lack of ventilation in my bathroom, mold easily attacks the area.

-I can say that I’m immune to this black fungus, because I found the perfect weapon to kill it and to prevent its appearance.
+It’s safe for me to say that I’m immune to this black fungus since I’ve found the perfect weapon to kill it and prevent its appearance.

-Anyhow, I found it hard to remove from the shower caulking, because this horrible black fungus didn’t want to disappear only with a few vinegar sprays.
-Since I’m allergic to bleach vapors, I don’t have other option than using natural mold removers, and I challenged myself to kill that black mold from the shower sealant.
+I couldn’t completely remove it from the shower caulking, since this horrible black fungus wouldn’t go away with vinegar alone.
+Because I’m allergic to bleach vapors, I had no choice but to use natural mold removers, and I challenged myself to kill the black mold on the shower sealant.

 How to remove mold from shower caulking

-- First, mix baking soda with water to obtain a smooth paste, enough to cover the whole molded area with a thick layer.
+Mix baking soda with water until you get a smooth paste, thick enough to cover the whole problem area.

-- Pour white vinegar in a spray bottle, and sprinkle it over the baking soda layer.
-It will form a bubbling reaction; just let it act for another 15 minutes.
+Pour white vinegar in a spray bottle and sprinkle it over the baking soda layer.
+It will trigger a bubbling reaction; just let it act for another 15 minutes.

-- At the end, pour hydrogen peroxide in the second spray bottle, and after you’ve rinsed well the vinegar and baking soda paste, start spraying hydrogen peroxide abundantly over the shower caulking.
+Finally, pour hydrogen peroxide in the second spray bottle.
+Rinse the vinegar and baking soda paste and start spraying hydrogen peroxide abundantly over the shower caulking.

-- Prevention method: once in a while, dip cotton balls in white vinegar and place them over the shower sealant and let them act for 30 minutes.
-Rinse well with cold water, and dry the area.
+🟢 Prevention method: Once in a while, dip cotton balls in white vinegar and place them over the shower sealant, letting it act for 30 minutes.
+Rinse well with cold water and dry the area.